Ben-Yan-Bin/CarND-LaneLines-P1/writeup.md

 * combo the lines with orignal image

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function:

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+* initiate lines collections of left and right side
+* distinguish the lines on the left and right by slope, add them to relevant collections
+* average values of collections to get one left line, and one right line
+* define y values (bottom/center+70 px of the image) of bottom and top points, and calculate x values by slope
+* draw the left/right lines

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+Potential shortcomings:
+* Hard coding with pixel values in current solution, problems will happen when image resolution or view angle change
+* Distinguish left and right lines by slope, problems will happen when car changes lane
+* Identify lane lines by length and gap values, problems will happen when other similar shape of lines appear (the optional challenge)

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+Possible improvements:
+* define more detailed criteria to distinguish lane lines, with different conditions (light, texture of the road, turns, lane change.. etc)
+* use Deep Learning to train machine to recognize lane lines?